Raidriar796/Resonite-On-Steam-Deck/README.md

   - `%command%` is what steam uses to figure out where to put launch args, so you can insert environment variables and launch arguments before and after the actual command to run the game.

   - `-SkipIntroTutorial` does what it says on the tin.
 This makes bootup a lot faster after the first time or after clearing the database.

-  - `-BackgroundWorkers 6` reduces the background workers in Resonite to match the CPU affinity set by `taskset`, Resonite usually automatically allocates background workers based on your CPU thread count.

-  - `-PriorityWorkers 5` reduces the priority workers in Resonite to match the CPU affinity set by `taskset`, Resonite usually automatically allocates priority workers based on your CPU thread count minus 1.

 **Recommended Quick Access Menu Settings**